 So the 2-hour drive to Flagstaff on I-17 was nice!
 We got to Flagstaff and took some photos at the Visitor Center where they have the cool Route 66 sign (as well as tons of info inside).
 Flagstaff is the ideal home base while exploring Route 66, it is one of many things you can do from town.

 From Flagstaff our first stop was Williams.
-They have a nice couple of blocks of vintage Route 66 buildings, restaurants and signs.
+They have a nice couple of blocks of vintage Route 66 buildings, restaurants, and signs.
 Plus a large sign perfect for selfies and Instagrams.
 When we first arrived there was a chunk of tourists doing just that so we drove around the town and made a few stops and then circled back to get our own shot.

-Williams is known as the gateway to the Grand Canyon because its where you get on the train that takes you to the National Park for the day.
+Williams is known as the gateway to the Grand Canyon because it's where you get on the train that takes you to the National Park for the day.
 I am a big proponent of this because it means fewer cars in the park.
 The system is really convenient.
-You take the train to the park, use the bus system to visit the park and either stay overnight in the lodge or return to Williams the same day.
+You take the train to the park, use the bus system to visit the park, and either stay overnight in the lodge or return to Williams the same day.

-At this point of the trip, I took over driving.
-When Mr. Misadventures is on the hunt for photos he isn’t the most reliable driver (sshhhh) so I drove while he shouted instructions: “Stop!
+At this point in the trip, I took over driving.
+When Mr. Misadventures is on the hunt for photos he isn't the most reliable driver (sshhhh) so I drove while he shouted instructions: “Stop!
 Pullover!
 Backup!”
-Trust me, it’s routine for me at this point.
+Trust me, it's routine for me at this point.
 At least I was doing this in the lap of luxury.

 Our next stop was Ash Fork.
 Personally, I say skip it.
 Blink and you miss it anyway.
 There is a Route 66 museum, but it isn't open on the weekend!